BenxinNiu/shopifyData2018/README.md

 sample usage

-navigat to project foler in terminal
+navigate to project foler in terminal

 run